eduNEXT/integration-test-in-tutor/README.md

 5. **Create Virtual Environments**: Creates isolated Python virtual environments for installing Tutor and for running the integration tests.

-6. **Install and Prepare Tutor**: Installs the specified version of Tutor and launches the Open edX platform.
+6. **Install and Prepare Tutor**: Installs the specified version of Tutor.

    - If `tutor_version` is set to `"nightly"`, clones the Tutor repository from the `nightly` branch.
    - Saves Tutor configuration.

-   - Launches Tutor in interactive mode.
+7. **Install and Enable Tutor Plugins**: Installs and enables the specified Tutor plugins specified in `tutor_plugins`.

-7. **Configure Caddyfile and Open edX Settings**: Configures the web server and Open edX settings using Tutor plugins, to enable running integration tests from the plugin with multiple sites.
+8. **Configure Caddyfile and Open edX Settings**: Configures the web server and Open edX settings using Tutor plugins, to enable running integration tests from the plugin with multiple sites.

+9. **Launch Tutor**: Launches the Open edX platform using Tutor with the specified configuration.

-8. **Add Mount for Plugin**: Mounts your plugin into the LMS and CMS containers.
+10. **Add Mount for Plugin**: Mounts your plugin into the LMS and CMS containers.

-9. **Restart Tutor Services**: Stops and starts Tutor services to apply the new mounts.
+11. **Restart Tutor Services**: Stops and starts Tutor services to apply the new mounts.

-10. **Install Open edX Plugin as an Editable Package**: Installs your plugin in editable mode inside both LMS and CMS containers.
+12. **Install Open edX Plugin as an Editable Package**: Installs your plugin in editable mode inside both LMS and CMS containers.

-11. **Install Extra Requirements**: Installs any additional Python packages specified in `openedx_extra_pip_requirements`.
+13. **Install Extra Requirements**: Installs any additional Python packages specified in `openedx_extra_pip_requirements`.

-12. **Run Migrations and Restart Services**: Applies database migrations and restarts Tutor services.
+14. **Run Migrations and Restart Services**: Applies database migrations and restarts Tutor services.

-13. **Import Demo Course**: Imports the Open edX demo course for testing purposes.
+15. **Import Demo Course**: Imports the Open edX demo course for testing purposes.

-14. **Test Open edX Imports in Plugin** *(Optional)*: Runs pytest to validate Open edX imports in your plugin if `openedx_imports_test_file_path` is provided.
+16. **Test Open edX Imports in Plugin** *(Optional)*: Runs pytest to validate Open edX imports in your plugin if `openedx_imports_test_file_path` is provided.
 The only two dependencies installed to run these tests are `pytest` and `pytest-django`, so ensure that your import tests do not require any extra packages that are not in the plugin's base requirements.

-15. **Load Initial Data for the Tests** *(Optional)*: Loads initial data from a fixtures file into the LMS if `fixtures_file` is provided.
+17. **Load Initial Data for the Tests** *(Optional)*: Loads initial data from a fixtures file into the LMS if `fixtures_file` is provided.

-16. **Check LMS Heartbeat**: Verifies that the LMS is running by hitting the heartbeat endpoint.
+18. **Check LMS Heartbeat**: Verifies that the LMS is running by hitting the heartbeat endpoint.

-17. **Set `DEMO_COURSE_ID` Environment Variable**:
+19. **Set `DEMO_COURSE_ID` Environment Variable**:
     Sets the `DEMO_COURSE_ID` environment variable based on the Tutor version.
 This variable allows you to refer to the demo course in your tests, which can be helpful when you need to interact with course content during testing.

     **Usage in Your Tests**: